5 Tips to Properly Manage your Design Files 2023

 Also, you should NEVER use your desktop as a default save location.
 A default save folder is the most cluttered and chaotic folder on your computer, if you use the desktop as it, the savings will surely block other important folders and affect your work efficiency.

 So, here are some suggestions to declutter the desktop:

 - Before you start deleting files, take time to prioritize your files and folders.
-You can do this by right-clicking on an empty area of your desktop and select “Auto arrange icons”, then hover on "Sort by" and select "Date modified".
-This will organize your files into a grid format and by the date they were last opened, makes it easier for you to see and work with them.
+You can do this by right-clicking on an empty area of your desktop and selecting “Auto arrange icons”, then hovering on "Sort by" and selecting "Date modified".
+This will organize your files into a grid format and by the date, they were last opened, making it easier for you to see and work with them.

 - Create a folder for all non-essential or temporary files.
 Once you are done with the item, delete it.
 This will make your desktop tidy and neat.

 - Examine your desktop and uninstall programs you no longer use, delete images you don’t need, move unimportant files, and place the rest in relevant folders, be ruthless.

 - An interesting way to minimize clutter is to pick a wallpaper that you enjoy looking at.
 Frame the image so the focus is in the center of your desktop.
 If you can’t see the image, then you have too many files and icons, and it may be time to get rid of a few.